Lynne Martin, User Experience Architect

 The challenge is to understand the quality culture of the organization and make process changes tailored to the organization's strengths and weaknesses.
 This requires close collaboration with Product Management, Development and the executive team.
 Through the establishment of UX KPIs, tracking success is easier than is often believed.

-My strengths are in UX strategy, UX eduation, UX research, UX Design and Usability Testing.
-I provide organizations with the ability to define and delivery UX programs that yield fast and significant results.
+My strengths are in UX strategy, UX education, UX research, UX Design and Usability Testing.
+I provide organizations with the ability to define and deliver UX programs that yield fast and significant results.

 What I Do